top of page

 Needs.
 Needs.
 It's the Needs.

 At 38, I returned to school for a master’s in psychological research.
-I planned to study oxytocin, the fascinating neurochemical involved in bonding, trust, and connection.
+I planned to study oxytocin, the ever-so-fascinating neurochemical involved in bonding, trust, and connection.
 And released by touch!
 Touch!
 I was so excited.
 And then it was 2020.
 No labs.
 No contact.
 No touching.
 Fucking COVID.
 On a personal level, it was miserable.
 On a research level, it forced a pivot.
-If I couldn’t study oxytocin directly, I had to choose the next most important question to dedicate two year
+If I couldn’t study oxytocin directly, I had to choose the next most important question to dedicate

 Becky Fromm